solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ### Web vs. Mobile Wallet Interactions

-On the web, dApps typically interact with wallets via browser extensions.
-However, on mobile, the process is slightly different.
-You use a WebSocket to establish a connection between the dApp and the wallet.
-This is managed using the MWA.
-Specifically, on Android, this connection is initiated using **Android intents**, with the dApp broadcasting its intent using the `solana-wallet://` scheme.
+The websocket that connects the app and the wallet is managed using the MWA, and initiated using **Android intents**, with the dApp broadcasting its intent using the `solana-wallet://` scheme.
 ![Connecting](/public/assets/courses/unboxed/basic-solana-mobile-connect.png)

-When the wallet application receives the intent broadcast, it opens a WebSocket connection with the dApp that initiated the session.
-The dApp initiates this connection using the `transact` function, as shown below:
+When the wallet app receives the intent broadcast, it opens a WebSocket connection with the app that initiated the session.
+The app initiates this connection using the `transact` function, as shown below:

 ```tsx